BeachyHeadCode/WebStats/README.md

 - Added Sample Config.
 - Added IP Tracker.
 - Updated A few items photos larger image.
+- Updated Brewing Functions
+- Added A few Brewing Items
+- Removed/Updated ID page functions * still slow (using foundations) due to the amount of css.
+- Updated Config Installer with notes on what is what.
+- MySQL is much more easy for people to understand *(now once more able to set databases for each plugin verse 1 for all - not recommended).

+--------------------------------		OLD 		----------------------------------------------------------
 v2.1(4/5/2012 EST 10:23AM)
 - Add PermisionsEX Support.
 - Fixed PHP Errors Showing For The Banner Photo.